Nuttin' for Christmas

 "Nuttin' for Christmas" (also known as "Nothing for Christmas") is a novelty Christmas song written by Sid Tepper and Roy C. Bennett.
 It became a hit during the 1955 holiday season when it appeared in Billboard’s pop charts by five other artists.
 The highest-charting of the five recordings was released by Art Mooney and His Orchestra, with six-year-old Barry Gordon as lead vocalist.
 This version peaked at No. 6 and became a million-seller.

 Lyrics

-In the song's lyrics, a young boy recounts all of the wrongdoings he committed throughout the year that contributed to Santa Claus withholding his Christmas gifts.
-His offenses vary significantly, from minor accidents (e.g. spilling ink on a rug) to practical jokes (e.g. placing a thumbtack on his teacher's chair) and juvenile delinquency (e.g. using a slug to purchase gum).
+In the song's lyrics, a young boy lists all of the wrongdoings he committed throughout the year that led to Santa Claus withholding his Christmas gifts.
+His offenses vary from minor accidents (e.g. tearing his pants while climbing a tree) to practical jokes (e.g. placing a thumbtack on his teacher's chair) and juvenile delinquency (e.g. using a slug to purchase gum).
 The song concludes with the boy pledging to improve his behavior in future and warning listeners to do the same.